-- All language Board of Studies including English Board of Studies should prepare a basket of courses under the Ability Enhancement Course. - Ability Enhancement Courses in English shall be designed specifically to achieve competency in English language with special emphasis on language and communication skills along with critical reading and academic writing skills. - The other language courses shall be designed to enable the students to acquire and demonstrate the core linguistic skills, including critical reading and academic writing skills, expository as well as the cultural and intellectual heritage of the language chosen.

-The Practical Classes for AEC courses may be conducted in the Language Lab or in Computer Lab or in Class room depending on the requirement.
+- All language board of studies including English board of studies should prepare a basket of courses under Ability enhancement course - Ability Enhancement Courses in english shall be designed specifically to achieve competency in english language with special emphasis on language and communication skills along with critical reading and academic writing skills - The other language courses shall be designed to enable the students to acquire and demonstrate the core linguistic skills, including critical reading and academic writing skills, expository as well as the cultural and intellectual heritage of the language chosen. - The Practical Classes for AEC courses may be conducted in the language Lab or in Computer Lab or in Class room depending on the requirement.
 One batch of students should not exceed half (i.e., 30 or less than 30students) of the number of students in each class/section.
-2 hours of Practical Class is equal to 1 hour of teaching, however, whenever it is conducted for the entire class (i.e. for the whole students), 2 hours of Practical Class is equal to 2 hours of teaching.
+2 Hours of Practical Class is equal to 1 Hour of Teaching, however, whenever it is conducted for the entire class (i.e. for the whole students) 2 Hours of Practical Class is equal to 2 Hours of Teaching.

-Things to do for the implementation of SEC/VAC Course (Skill Enhancement Course/Value addition courses)
+Things to do for the implementation SEC/VAC Course (Skill Enhancement Course/Value addition courses)

-- All Board of Studies should design and prepare syllabus for a basket of courses under SEC/VAC. - Skill Enhancement Courses are to promote skills in a particular field of study. - These courses aim to provide students with life skills in the hands-on mode to increase their employability/ Self-employment. - The objective is to integrate discipline-related skills holistically with general education. - These courses may be chosen from a pool of courses designed to provide valuebased and/or skill-based knowledge. - The BOS can suggest each institution to develop its own courses under this category based on its expertise, specialisation, requirements, scope and need, which can be offered by that department with the due approval of the Board of Studies.
+- All board of Studies should design and prepare syllabus for a basket of courses under SEC/VAC - Skill Enhancement courses are to promote skills in a particular field of study. - These courses aim to provide students with life skills in the hands-on mode to increase their employability/ Self-employment. - The objective is to integrate discipline-related skills holistically with general education - These courses may be chosen from a pool of courses designed to provide value-based and/or skill-based knowledge. - The BOS can suggest each institutions to develop its own courses under this category based on its expertise, specialization, requirements, scope and need, which can be offered by that department with the due approval of the Board of studies.